Supplier Management Systems

 In many growing businesses, purchasing works like this: someone needs something, they email a supplier, the goods arrive, and finance finds out when the invoice appears.
 There is no purchase order, no approval, and no way to reconcile what was ordered against what was received against what was charged.
 This works when the business is small and the owner sees every transaction.
 It stops working well before anyone admits it.

-Surprise invoices: Finance processes an invoice with no context.
-Who ordered this?
-Was it approved?
-Did we receive what was invoiced?
+Surprise invoices: Finance processes an invoice with no context: no record of who ordered it, whether it was approved, or whether the goods turned up.
 Finding out requires emails, calls, and guesswork.

 Uncontrolled spend: Team members buy from whoever is convenient, at whatever price is quoted, without checking agreed rates or preferred suppliers.
 Spending decisions happen one at a time with no aggregate view.